 Climate change is a critical challenge for our world.
 As major companies from the oil & gas sector, we recognize both the importance of the climate challenge and the importance of energy to human life and well-being.
 We acknowledge that the current trend of greenhouse gas emissions is in excess of what the Intergovernmental Panel on Climate Change (IPCC) says is needed to limit the temperature rise to no more than 2 degrees above pre-industrial levels.
 The challenge is how to meet greater energy demand with less CO2.
 We stand ready to play our part.

-Our companies are already taking a number of actions to help limit emissions, such as growing the share of gas in our production, making energy efficiency improvements in our operations and products, providing renewable energy, investing in carbon capture and storage, and exploring new low-carbon technologies and business models.
+Our companies are already taking a number of actions to help limit emissions, such as growing the share of gas in our production, making energy efficiency improvements in our operations and products, providing renewable energy, investing in carbon and storage, and exploring new low-carbon technologies and business models.
 These actions are a key part of our mission to provide the greatest number of people with access to sustainable and secure energy.

 For us to do more, we need governments across the world to provide us with clear, stable, long-term, ambitious policy frameworks.
 This would reduce uncertainty and help stimulate investments in the right low carbon technologies and the right resources at the right pace.